austBrink/aPrimerInProgramming/README.md

   <img src="giphy.gif" alt="animated" width="175px"/>
 </p> -->

 # 👨‍🎓 👩‍🎓 Who is this class for?
 I'm gearing this class for high-schoolers (and advanced 7th-8th graders) that need / desire a technical elective.
 I'm assuming my students are yet unfamiliar with computer programming and computer programming languages.
 While assignments will only have a loose grading system completing assignments will be in the students best interest for comprehension!
 Coding is not a spectator sport!
 The more you do the more you'll know!
-This Class will make a great highschool level Computer Science (and prep for college computer science courses).
+This class will make a great highschool level computer science course (and prep for college computer science courses).
 This class could also function as a technical elective to help students decide if further education and a career in computer science is right for them.

 # 🤓 Who's the teacher?